New Zealand women's national rugby sevens team: 2021–22 Sevens Series Season

 Australia to dominate, winning four of the six tournament and thus the season title.
 New Zealand won only the last tournament of the season.

 In June 2022 New Zealand hosted and won the 2022 Pacific Four Series.

 2022 Birmingham Commonwealth Games

 In June 2022 the team was announced to represent New Zealand in the rugby sevens tournament at the 2022 Commonwealth Games.
-It consisted of Michaela Blyde, Kelly Brazier, Theresa Fitzpatrick, Sarah Hirini [captain], Jazmin Hotham, Shiray Kaka, Tyla Nathan-Wong, Risi Pouri-Lane, Alena Saili, Stacey Waaka, Niall Williams, Tenika Willison and Portia Woodman.
+It consisted of Michaela Blyde, Kelly Brazier, Theresa Fitzpatrick, Sarah Hirini [captain], Jazmin Felix-Hotham, Shiray Kaka, Tyla Nathan-Wong, Risi Pouri-Lane, Alena Saili, Stacey Waaka, Niall Williams, Tenika Willison and Portia Woodman.
 The travelling reserves were Terina Te Tamaki and Mahina Paul, while the non-travelling reserves were Shakira Baker, Tysha Ikenasio, Manaia Nuku and Ruby Tui.
 Eleven of the players had been members of the team that had participated in the Gold Coast Commonwealth Games.

 Prior to the commencement of the games the team attended a training camp in Scotland.

 After topping their pool unbeaten, the team lost their semi-final match against Australia 12-17 and eventually won the bronze medal in the playoff against Canada for third, 19–12.